FinPress/gutenberg/docs/reference-guides/block-api/block-bindings.md

 ### Editor registration

+_**Note:** Since WordPress 6.7._

 Editor registration on the client allows defining what the bound block will do when the value is retrieved or when the value is edited.

 The function to register a custom source is `registerBlockBindingsSource( args )`:

 - `args`: `object` with the following structure:
     - `name`: `string` with the unique and machine-readable name.
     - `label`: `string` with the human readable name of the custom source.
-In case it was defined already on the server, it should not be defined here. (optional)
+In case it was defined already on the server, the server label will be overriden by this one, in that case, it is not recommended to be defined here. (optional)
     - `usesContext`: `array` with the block context that the custom source may need.
 In case it was defined already on the server, it should not be defined here. (optional)
     - `getValues`: `function` that retrieves the values from the source. (optional)
     - `setValues`: `function` that allows updating the values connected to the source. (optional)
     - `canUserEditValue`: `function` to determine if the user can edit the value.
 The user won't be able to edit by default. (optional)
-    - `getFieldsList`: Experimental `function` that should not be used yet by third-party developers in production, as it is subject to change and may be removed in upcoming releases.
-It creates a list for the block bindings UI with post meta.

-The `label` argument will override the one defined on the server if they are different.

 This example will show a custom post meta date in the editor and, if it doesn't exist, it will show today's date.
 The user can edit the value of the date.
 (Caution: This example does not format the user input as a date—it's only for educational purposes.)